neptun-software/neptun.web/public/docs/api-users-{user_id}-collections-{collection_id}-templates-{template_id}.patch.md

 ## Notes

 - The session cookie is required for authentication
-- At least one of name, description, or is_shared must be provided
+- At least one of description or file_name must be provided
+- The template must belong to the specified collection
 - The collection must belong to the specified user
-- When is_shared is set to true, a share_uuid will be generated if not already present